-

 Jewish-Liberal Newspaper, March 24, 1921

 Amalek.
-A Purim Observation. by Rabbi Dr. Ernst Appel (Bingen am Rhein) Synopsis: Amalek is the embodiment of hatred of Jews, attacking the sick and the weak as the Israelites crossed the dessert.
+A Purim Observation. by Rabbi Dr. Ernst Appel (Bingen am Rhein) Synopsis: Amalek is the embodiment of hatred of Jews, attacking the sick and the weak as the Israelites crossed the desert.
 Their hatred was not a result of … Continue reading

 Jewish-Liberal Newspaper, February 18, 1921